Skip to Content

 Result?

-If no spark is present, suspect a faulty armature (coil).
-A faulty control switch is possible but less likely; in any event, it should be eliminated before condemning the armature.
-As said earlier, armature failure is more likely.
-Switch and armature testing and replacing are covered below.
+If no spark is present, suspect a faulty coil.
+A faulty control switch is possible but less likely; in any event, it should be eliminated before condemning the coil.
+As said earlier, coil failure is more likely.
+Switch and coil testing and replacement are covered below.

 Cleaning & Gapping Snow Blower Spark Plug